Strauaar/interactive_canvas/README.md

 $ open index.html

-<p>The differences from the original can be found with the added event listener in the game.js file in the window.Game function as well as in the moveCircles and moveRandom functions from game.js and circle.js, respectively .</p>
+<p>The differences from the original can be found with the added event listener in the gwindow.Game function as well as in the moveCircle and moveRandom functions.</p>